I can’t believe it is getting close to winter time already! Where did summer go?

 Wow!
 That’s quite the list.
 We don’t have everything completed on the list, but we are getting there.
 Our irrigation water just got turned off a few days ago, so the lines still need to be drained for winter.
 We will be moving the rabbit hutch closer to the house for winter.
 We will also be moving our hens in a temporary pin (the one the meat chickens are in right now) for winter because we have a fox on the loose in our neighborhood.Check out 8 practical ways to get your homestead ready for winter. #homestead #preparednessClick To Tweet

 I love the snow during Christmas time, but by February I wish it was gone.
 We know we have to prepare for it so it doesn’t catch us off guard.
 Once it starts snowing, I usually don’t like to go outside for very long.
 That’s why we are moving the animals in closer.
 I prefer to stay in the warm house.

 Yearly maintenance items should not be forgotten, and getting ready for winter is one of these things.
 By taking care of the animals, garden, yard, pantry and other things we are being a good steward of what we have been given.
 We should not take that lightly.

 What do you do to get your homestead ready for winter?
 Please let us know in the comments below.
+And if you found this post helpful, please share.
 Thanks!